We hope you enjoy reading this article.

 Precision Medication

 Patient data available today is stored and managed through EHR (electronic health records) and EMR frameworks.
 This medical data helps healthcare individuals implement predictive algorithms.
+The global precision medicine market size is expected to reach USD 254 billion by 2032.

 Historical healthcare data regarding genetics, nutrition, diseases, etc., help improve medication procedures.

-Doctors now get actionable insights on what the future course of a patient’s illness could look like and what treatment and medication could prove to be helpful.
+Doctors now get actionable insights on what the future course of a patient’s illness could look like and what treatment and medication could be helpful.

 Improvement of the new drug discovery process is another aspect of precision medicine.
 Drug discovery is a complex and time-consuming process that requires a lot of research and testing.
-AI can prove helpful when it comes to understanding complex data patterns and implementing predictive modeling for adverse drug effects in the long term, etc.

 Precision Diagnostics